 The main advice is that aside from some page design and visual composition concepts, which can be learned in a single comic book course, is that the rest of making comics is multi-disciplinary.
 It’s drawing and painting in a variety of mediums, it’s calligraphy and typography, it’s digital art skills, it’s book design, it’s creative writing, it’s dramatic writing, it’s cinematography, it’s color theory, it’s narrative.
 Frankly, in today’s market it’s also web design, entrepreneurship, advertising, public speaking, performance, and business management.

 My advice is: learn everything you can about all of that.
 Along the way imitate the artists you like.
 Hopefully, you’ll merge all of that into something uniquely you by the time you put it all together.
 Don’t get ahead of yourself.
 It will take you approximately ten years from the time you begin trying to learn how to make a comic to the point when you make something good, assuming you put a lot of time into it along the way.
 Everyone I’ve ever seen who jumped that time frame was a flash in the pan, forgotten once the initial thrust of their marketing campaign was forgotten.
 Or the work was elevated by the help of serious professionals around them who had put in the time (a course of action I abhor…why would an artist put that much time building someone else’s empire instead of their own?).
 Work hard, be patient.
 The world doesn’t need another comic creator who barely understands craft and isn’t willing to learn.
 It needs people with vision and grit, and above all: something to say.

 Last idea: Learn the fundamentals.
-They are always more important that contemporary comic production techniques.
-Figure drawing, perspective, landscapes and architecture, vehicles, etc. These are the things to learn first.
+They are always more important than contemporary comic production techniques.
+Figure drawing, perspective, landscapes and architecture, animals, vehicles, etc. These are the things to learn first.
 Image composition and visual communication/cinematography concepts are next.
 After all of that I think page design, layout, and how to manipulate the digital tools is next.